Aperrotto/Project-3/README.md

 ## Using The Code:
+Begin by running the cells from top to bottom.
+Run the imports and function definitions.
+Input When prompted.
 ### Inputs
 - Datasets
 - Variables (Speed, Acceleration, Gap Space, Trajectory Number)
 - Leader and follower data

+Next, run the output cell.
+View outputs in the graphs produced by the program:
 ### Outputs
 - Bar Graph
 - Histogram